-Reporting to that Leadership team were 20 Support Specialists and 310 consultants.
+Reporting to my Leadership team were 20 Support Specialists and 310 consultants.
 Now I couldn’t know 350 people intimately but I could know my 7 direct reports intimately, the other 12 Leaders extremely well, the 20 Supervisors very well.

-By getting to know and understand our customer facing staff they felt valued and would in turn be much more inclined to make our customers feel valued, resulting in a higher customer engagement.
+By getting to know and understand our customer facing staff, they felt valued and would in turn be much more inclined to make our customers feel valued, resulting in a higher customer engagement.

 Serving My Leaders

-My Leadership team also knew that I was available 24/7 to take a call from them if they needed support or to debrief about work or a personal situation arose.
+My Leadership team also knew I was available 24/7 to take a call from them if they needed support or to debrief about work or a personal situation arose.

 We were running a 24/7, 365 day a year Contact Centre business, so my Leadership team and I often ended up talking at very odd hours if issues arose.
-That alone helped in getting to know my people and their families!!
+This alone helped in getting to know my people and their families!!
 My husband will vouch for that.

 We often joked that he was as much a part of the Contact Centre as I was.
 He certainly was an integral part of the team and I would have been struggling without his support, particularly the cups of tea he would bring me at midnight when my phone often rang.
 He would be on auto pilot…phone rings, I grab it and run to the home office and he followed into the kitchen to put the kettle on…Go to love that!!

-The other key to my Leadership style is that I didn’t lead alone.
+The other key to my Leadership style is I didn’t lead alone.
 I led with my Leaders.
 We were a unit, a team, committed to the same vision and all desiring to create a community and culture within our workplace that allowed people to grow and develop and know their worth as individuals.

-I also believe that if your focus as a Leader is firmly on your people at all times, then the business or organisations needs will be met and it will be successful.
-In fact it has been my experience that the more focus my Leadership team and I had on people engagement through coaching, developing and caring, the business metrics to a large degree took care of themselves.
+I also believe if your focus as a Leader is firmly on your people at all times, then the business or organisations needs will be met and it will be successful.
+In fact it has been my experience, the more focus my Leadership team and I had on people engagement through coaching, developing and caring, the business metrics to a large degree took care of themselves.

 Coaching and Reward and Recognition is so important.
 I don’t want a team of followers.
-As a Leader I want a team who are empowered and developed to a level where they outshine me and in many regards make me indispensable.
+As a Leader I want a team who are empowered and developed to a level where they outshine me and in many regards make me dispensable.

 Some Final Musings

-I medically retired in 2014 and as I look back on my career, my greatest achievement as a Leader, is that my team continued to thrive without me.
+I medically retired in 2014 and as I look back on my career, my greatest achievement as a Leader, is my team continued to thrive without me.